xypnox/blag_zola/content/posts/custom-spotify-covers/index.md

 If you have scrolled so far, I guess you deserve something for the effort!

 Here you go: [Novels - Rusty Clanton & doodleodle](https://www.youtube.com/watch?v=kc5X66kFIMg).
 A song I first listened to long ago and has recently revived itself as one of my absolute favorites.
-Sadly this version isn't Spotify.
+Sadly this version isn't on Spotify.

 And if you want any of these playlists, send me one of yours, we will trade!